gabriel-vs/cs50-finance/README.md

 ## About this project

 **CS50 Finance** is a web app build with **Flask** via which users can "buy" and "sell" stocks.

+## Credits

+This project is one of the ten problem sets from CS50, Harvard University's introduction to computer science.
+Some of the code had already been written, in advance, for the students by the course staff team.

 The data utilized in the project is provided by [IEX](https://iexcloud.io/), which lets us download stock quotes via their API.

-This project is one of the ten problem sets from CS50, Harvard University's introduction to computer science.